jupyter/help/README.md

 We encourage questions.
 We value being welcoming and courteous.

 > I don't know where to ask my question.
 It might be related to
 > something else, but I'm unsure.
-What should I do :question:
+What should I do?

 + Open an issue in this project.
-This is a safe, respectful space to ask questions and open issues :exclamation:
+This is a safe, respectful space to ask questions and open issues. :smile:

 > I've never opened an issue.
-How do I do it :question:
+How do I do it?

 + Click the `Issues` tab next to top of the page, then click the green `New Issue` button.
 Ask your question in the title and comment fields, then click `Submit new issue`.
 Congratulations, you submitted your question!
 We'll try to get back to you shortly.
-Tip: If you provide helpful info (such as operating system, versions, etc.), it's easier for us to understand your question :exclamation:
+Tip: If you provide helpful info (such as operating system, versions, etc.), it's easier for us to understand your question.

-> Je ne parles pas Anglais (I don't speak English.) :question:
+> Je ne parles pas Anglais (I don't speak English.)?

-+ Pas de problèmes, on a des francophones (No problem, we speak French too.) :exclamation:
++ Pas de problèmes, on a des francophones (No problem, we speak French too.)!

-> Pero no hablo en Inglés :question:
+> ¿Pero no hablo en Inglés?

-+ No te preocupes, también hablamos Español :exclamation:
++ ¡No te preocupes, también hablamos Español!

 ## Reporting a bug in a Jupyter project